grover-ankit11/WebAutomationTestingExample/README.md

 * Only valid OTP is "123456"
 * Successful verification will show a Toast/Alert, while unsuccessful verification will show the error message on the same page
 * Mobile number field and its corresponding "Submit" button is only displayed after user has entered a valid/invalid Voucher code and clicked on first "Submit" button
-* OPT field and it's corresponding "Verify & Continue" button is only displayed after user has entered a valid/invalid phone number and clicked on the second "Submit" button
+* OTP field, and it's corresponding "Verify & Continue" button is only displayed after user has entered a valid/invalid phone number and clicked on the second "Submit" button
 * Alert contains the following elements:
   * Message: "Voucher Redeemed Successfully"
   * Button: "Ok"